hackclub/OnBoard/projects/gdrlNFCCard/README.md

 tutorial: https://jams.hackclub.com/jam/hacker-card
 ---

-# gdrlNFCCard
+# YOUR PROJECT NAME

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-I am making my first PCB which is an NFC business card.
-It has my name and github handle on it along with an NFC component to trasnmit data.
+For my first PCB I followed the tutorial on how to make PCB NFC business card.
+It also has an LED which will light up after being tapped against a phone.

 <!-- How much is it going to cost? -->
-It will cost $24.60:
+The total cost came to $24.60:
-- $19.60 for the 5 PCBs
+- 5 PBCs $19.60
-- $5.00 for shipping
+- Shipping $5.00